taintpro98/golang-server/README.md

 k6 run k6/loadtest.js
 ```
 ### Server Sent Events
-- We can use Kafka instead of channel to handle Server Sent Events
+- We can use Asynq or Kafka instead of channel to handle Server Sent Events, Kafka for microservices architecture ?
+- Because each user needs a particular channel to consume others post ?

 ### References
 - [Streaming Server-Sent Events With Go](https://pascalallen.medium.com/streaming-server-sent-events-with-go-8cc1f615d561)